zachwalton/devoid/README.md

 The `initial` stage is implemented for project boostrapping, and the outputs (bootstrap commands and filesystem paths) are fed to the `scaffolding` stage.
 Next the scaffolding stage needs to actually use that output, and then call the next stage, which will write some code in the files created by the scaffolding stage.

+Also on the roadmap is writing out checkpoint state (patches, model output and input, etc.) into the project repo for each stage to allow for easy rollback/restarting at a given stage.

 ## Demo

 <video width="640" height="360" controls>